 - Edwin Gerler, Professor, Counselor Education, ELPHD Department

-- Angela Smith, Teaching Associate Professor, Counselor Education, ELPHD Department
+- Angela Smith, Teaching Associate Professor, Coordinator of College Counseling Program, Counselor Education, ELPHD Department

 - Adria Shipp-Dunbar, Assistant Professor, Counselor Education, ELPHD Department